NBA Rumors: Kawhi Leonard’s Uncle Talks About ‘The Klaw’s Departure From Spurs And His Impending Free Agency

 Kawhi Leonard’s final season with the San Antonio Spurs was filled with drama and frustration that led to a blockbuster trade that sent “The Klaw” to the Toronto Raptors.
-Leonard started to become the center of controversy when he refused to play in the NBA Playoffs 2018 despite being medically cleared by the Spurs’ staffs.
+Leonard started to become the center of controversy when he refused to play in the NBA Playoffs 2018 despite being medically cleared by the Spurs’ staff.
 Leonard said that he’s still in pain, but some of his teammates and coaches didn’t believe him at all.

 In a recent interview with Chris Haynes of Yahoo Sports, Kawhi Leonard’s uncle, Dennis Robertson, made some revelations regarding his nephew’s departure from the Spurs last summer.
 Robertson told Haynes that they decided to demand a trade after their relationship with the Spurs turned sour and could no longer recover.

-“I think it just became a lack of trust,” Robertson said.
 “They didn’t believe Kawhi couldn’t play and that caused a lack of trust in us and then us not believing in them.
 Any time a player says he’s not capable of playing, you should believe him.
 Why would Kawhi just stop playing all of a sudden?
 He’s a competitor.
 Sometimes you get these team doctors telling you what you can and cannot do, and Kawhi was just in too much pain to get out there.
 This was a serious issue.”

 Uncle Dennis Speaks: Uncle of Raptors star Kawhi Leonard to Yahoo Sports on why they requested trade from Spurs, initial reluctance to go to Toronto, being vindicated, affection for city and free-agency process. https://t.co/gJrsSW4HRF